r4ritzy/CyberSecurityGlossary/file.md

 Cybersecurity is like having a digital shield to protect yourself from these bad people and their tricks.
 It's a set of tools, practices, and rules to keep your devices and information safe from hackers and cybercriminals.

-Formal def: Cybersecurity is the practice of protecting computers, networks, and digital information from unauthorized access, attacks, damage, or theft
+Formal Def: Cybersecurity is the practice of protecting computers, networks, and digital information from unauthorized access, attacks, damage, or theft